nf-core/ampliseq/docs/output.md

   * `rel-table-6.tsv`: Tab-separated relative abundance table at genus level.
   * `rel-table-7.tsv`: Tab-separated relative abundance table at species level.
   * `rel-table-ASV.tsv`: Tab-separated relative abundance table for all ASVs.
-  * `qiime2_ASV_table.tsv`: Tab-separated table for all ASVs with taxonomic classification, sequence and relative abundance.
+  * `qiime2_ASV_table.tsv`: Tab-separated table for all ASVs with taxonomic classification, sequence and relative abundance. *NOTE: This file is based on QIIME2 taxonomic classifications, contrary to all other files that are based on DADA2 classification, if available.*

 #### Barplot